-Medical Assistance in Dying in PEI
+Medical Assistance in Dying (MAiD)

-In Canada, only physicians and nurse practitioners are permitted to provide a patient with Medical Assistance in Dying (MAID).
-The Criminal Code of Canada was amended in 2016 to allow these professionals to provide a MAID service without being criminally charged as long as they follow all applicable rules outlined in the Criminal Code and in provincial or territorial law.
+In Canada, only physicians and nurse practitioners are permitted to provide a patient with Medical Assistance in Dying (MAiD).
+The Criminal Code of Canada was amended in 2016 to allow these professionals to provide a MAiD service without being criminally charged as long as they follow all applicable rules outlined in the Criminal Code and in provincial or territorial law.

 No physician or nurse practitioner is obligated to provide this service.
-If MAID goes against a health practitioner’s beliefs, they do not have to participate in the process.
+If MAiD goes against a health practitioner’s beliefs, they do not have to participate in the process.
 However, no health practitioner can act as a barrier against a patient seeking the service.

 Two types of medical assistance in dying are available to Canadians:

-- a physician or nurse practitioner provides or prescribes a drug that causes death that the patient takes themselves.
+- A physician or nurse practitioner provides or prescribes a drug that causes death that the patient takes themselves.

-- be eligible for Medicare (publicly-funded health services in Canada);
+- Be eligible for Medicare (publicly funded health services in Canada).

-- be at least 18 years old and mentally competent;
+- Be at least 18 years old and mentally competent.

 The person’s medical condition must:

-- be serious and incurable;
+- Be serious and incurable.

-- be in an advanced state of irreversible decline;
+- Be in an advanced state of irreversible decline.

 There are protections in place to ensure the safety of patients.
 For example, two independent health care practitioners must assess the patient and agree that the person qualifies for the service.

+One (1) witness must be present while the patient signs the consent form.
+The witness helps ensure the person’s consent is voluntary.
 As well, the patient must be made aware that they may withdraw their consent for MAID at any time, with no consequences.

-The patient decides where the MAID process takes place, in collaboration with their MAID provider.
+The patient decides where the MAiD process takes place, in collaboration with their MAiD provider.
 For example, the patient may choose to die at home.

-There is no fee for this service.
+No, there is no fee for MAiD.